Motivic, logarithmic, and topological Milnor fibrations: Introduction

 In Section \ref{sec:acampo}, devoted to the topological Milnor fibration, we show that A'Campo's \cite{AC75} second model, i.e. the model of the topological Milnor fibration used to compute the zeta function of the monodromy, can be obtained from $\sign f: \Mcpl \to S^1$.

-\begin{thmx} After division by the diagonal action of $\Rp$, the map $\sign f: \Mcpl \to S^1$ induces a map that coincides with the A'Campo's monodromy model of the topological Milnor fibration. \end{thmx}
+\begin{thmx} After division by the diagonal action of $\Rp$, the map $\sign f: \Mcpl \to S^1$ induces a map that coincides with the A'Campo's second model of the topological Milnor fibration. \end{thmx}

-Equivalently, the monodromy model is obtained from by dividing both the source and the target by the action of $\Rp$.
-Our description is more precise as we give a natural embedding of A'Campo's monodromy model in $\Mcpl$, see Propositions \ref{prop:AC1} and \ref{prop:AC2}.
+Equivalently, the second model is obtained from by dividing both the source and the target by the action of $\Rp$.
+Our description is more precise as we give a natural embedding of A'Campo's second model in $\Mcpl$, see Propositions \ref{prop:AC1} and \ref{prop:AC2}.
 Note that our construction is, in principle, similar to the recent construction of the topological Milnor fibre equipped with monodromy given in \cite{BP22}; we do not use a partition of unity, instead the passage from local to global relies on line bundles and their sections.
 Nonetheless, we do not go as far as in \cite{BP22}, where a symplectic model of the monodromy is constructed.

-In Section \ref{sec:bl} we study how the spaces $\Mclog$, $\Mmlog$ and $\Mlog$ change under the blowing-up of $M$ along a centre that is supposed included in $D$ and in normal crossings with $D$.
+In Section \ref{sec:bl}, we study how the spaces $\Mclog$, $\Mmlog$ and $\Mlog$ change under the blowing-up of $M$ along a centre that is assumed to be included in $D$ and in normal crossings with $D$.
 This is given by several precise formulae expressed in terms of the normal bundles of the centres, the strata, and the exceptional divisor.
-They rely again on Lemma \ref{lem:log-and-normal} and Corollary \ref{cor:log-and-normal}.
+They rely, again, on Lemma \ref{lem:log-and-normal} and Corollary \ref{cor:log-and-normal}.

-The formulae given in Section \ref{sec:bl} are applied in Section \ref{sec:localcase}, where we return to the original problem of relating the local topological and motivic Milnor fibrations.
+The formulae given in Section \ref{sec:bl} are applied in Section \ref{sec:localcase}, where we return to the original problem of relating the local topological Milnor fibration and the motivic Milnor fibre.
 By resolution of singularities, any algebraic $f: (\C^n,0)\to (\C ,0)$ can be resolved to $f:(M,D)\to(\C,0)$ as in the set-up.
-To such resolved singularity we may associate the complete Milnor fibration space $\Mcpl$ together with the subspaces $\Mmot$ and $\Mtop$.
+To a singularity resolved thusly, we may associate the complete Milnor fibration space $\Mcpl$ together with the subspaces $\Mmot$ and $\Mtop$.
 By the weak factorisation theorem \cite{Wlo03}, the formulae given in Section \ref{sec:bl} show how such Milnor fibration spaces obtained for different resolutions are related.
-In particular, it shows that the motivic Milnor fibre $\Sf$ is well-defined as an element in the Grothendieck ring $\KDC$ and not merely in its localisation, as already noticed in \cite{NP} and \cite[Proposition 5.14]{For19}.
+In particular, we show that the motivic Milnor fibre $\Sf$ is well-defined as an element in the Grothendieck ring $\KDC$ and not merely in its localisation, as already noted in \cite{NP} and \cite[Proposition 5.14]{For19}.
 We conjecture that the equivalences given in Section \ref{sec:bl} are much stronger and show the existence of the motivic Milnor fibre in a much finer Grothendieck ring.